 Photography “gear”—meaning camera bodies, lenses, filters, lighting and related accessories—is important only in the sense that it supports the photographer’s creative vision and process.
 Street and landscape photography are not particularly demanding in this respect; even the most basic smartphone today is superior in many ways to the film cameras used by the masters of yore.
 Let’s face it, brands, models and even megapixels do not matter all that much in “environmental” photography.
 However, when doing paid work, whether it be a family portrait or covering a large event, having the right equipment for the job is crucial.
 And since some people just like to know how certain images were created, I’ll give a brief overview of what I use.

-Most of my work prior to 2020 was done on a Nikon D7200 DSLR.
+Most of my work prior to 2020 was done on a Nikon D7200 DSLR with a pair of Tamron f/2.8 zooms.
 However, in late 2019 I began moving to the Fuji X mirrorless system.
 I find that Fuji cameras provide a more intuitive, immersive shooting experience than other brands of digital camera.
 Especially the “pro” models, with their dedicated ISO and shutter speed dials and an aperture ring on the lens, are truly a “photographer’s camera”.
-Rarely do I need to dive into a menu setting during a shoot, and with Fuji’s beautiful film simulations (augmented by film “recipes” such as are found on the excellent Fuji X Weekly blog), it’s the closest thing to shooting on actual film—with all the conveniences of digital and the dynamic range of a high resolution X-Trans sensor.
-A few of my images were taken with the tiny RICOH GR II, an older but very capable fixed focal length shooter that’s especially well suited for street and landscape photography.
-My latest acquisition, the Fujifilm X-T5, adds higher resolution and uncanny AI autofocus capabilities, as well as an even wider array of film simulations.
+Rarely do I need to dive into a menu setting during a shoot, and with Fuji’s beautiful film simulations (augmented by film “recipes” such as are found on the excellent Fuji X Weekly blog), it’s the closest thing to shooting on actual film—with all the conveniences of digital and the dynamic range of a high resolution Fuji X-Trans sensor.
+A few of my images were taken with the tiny but powerful RICOH GR II, an older but very capable fixed focal length shooter that’s especially well suited for street and landscape photography.
+My latest acquisition, the Fujifilm X-T5, adds higher resolution and AI autofocus capabilities, as well as an even wider array of film simulations.
 And yes, I am completely unapologetic about shooting APS-C ('“crop”) sensors; the idea that “full-frame” is equivalent to “pro” is completely outdated and relegated to the realm of mythology.
 I’m willing to die on that hill and I can cite you the reasons why (I told you photographers are opinionated, didn’t I?).
 And if I ever feel the need for more resolution or dynamic range, I will look to Fuji’s GFX near-medium format series, which blows full-frame away.

 Finally, while I rarely use flash for any of my creative work, for assignments and session work I have an excellent portable lighting setup that includes remote off-camera flash, flash diffusers, softboxes, reflectors, umbrellas, V-Flats and the like.